Connect the PTX10008 to External Devices

-You can manage the PTX10008 or PTX10016 router by using the two management ports on the Routing and Control board (RCB) for out-band management or through the console port on the RCB.
-To connect a PTX10008 router or a PTX10016 router to external management devices, refer to the following sections:
+You can manage the PTX10008 router by using the two management ports on the Routing and Control Board (RCB) for out-of-band management or through the console port on the RCB.
+To connect a PTX10008 router to external management devices, read the following sections.

-Connecting a PTX10000 to a Network for Out-of-Band Management
+Connect a PTX10008 Router to a Network for Out-of-Band Management

-You can monitor and manage a PTX10008 or PTX10016 router using a dedicated management channel.
-Each PTX10000 Routing and Control Board (RCB) has two management ports: a 10/100/1000BASE-T RJ-45 port for copper connections and a 1-Gigabit SFP port for fiber connections.
+You can monitor and manage a PTX10008 router using a dedicated management channel.
+Each PTX10008 Routing and Control Board (RCB) has two management ports: a 10/100/1000BASE-T RJ-45 port for copper connections and a 1-Gigabit SFP port for fiber connections.
 Use the management ports to connect the RCB to a network for out-of-band management.

-You cannot use the management ports to perform the initial configuration of the PTX10000.
-You must configure the management ports before you can successfully connect to the PTX10000 using these ports.
-See Configuring a PTX10000 .
+You cannot use the management ports to perform the initial configuration of the PTX10008.
+You must configure the management ports before you can successfully connect to the PTX10008 using these ports.
+See Perform the Initial Configuration for the PTX10008 Router.

 Ensure that you have an appropriate cable available.
-See PTX10000 Cable Specifications for Console and Management Connections.
+See Management Port Connector Pinouts for the PTX10008 Router and Connect a PTX10008 Router to a Management Console.

-To connect a PTX10000 to a network for out-of-band management (see Figure 1):
+To connect a PTX10008 to a network for out-of-band management (see Figure 1):

 - Connect one end of the cable to one of the two management